getdish/dish/docs/tom.md

 - until we have root category dishes like "wine", maybe it's better that "spanish wine" appears as a single tag in the search bar, so you can't click the "x" on "spanish" and be thrown into an empty "wine" results list
   - i think for this one if we can make it so a tag will search across all instances of that tag, that would be ideal. so if there are 20 "wine" across different categories, we just join them all into one
+- when i search for nopalito to try and find the restaurant with that name that has gpt3 - i think we can safely say "near exact match names" can rank highly for plain (non-tag) search http://d1live.com/gems/san-francisco/-/nopalito

 - some restaurants have good scores, good dishes, but no headline review, must be a bug